 Our teachers are provided with regular opportunities to meet together to plan and discuss student learning.
 This sharing of knowledge and skills allows all teachers to work effectively.

 We have a team of 4 teachers who provide learning opportunities in the areas of Japanese, Performing Arts (PA), Physical Education (PE) and Visual Arts (VA).
 Students in Prep to Year 2 have 45min sessions for each specialist area each week.
-The older children have weekly 45 mins sessions of PE and Performing Arts and fortnightly 90 mins sessions of Japanese and Visual Arts.
+The older children have weekly 45 mins sessions of LOTE (Japanes) and PE and fortnightly 90 mins sessions of Performing Arts and Visual Arts.
 These differentiated times allow our specialist teachers to have quality interactions with all students and to have the time to develop their skills in each of these areas.
-These programs are enhanced by additional events such as Art Show; School Concert and performances (including the State School Spectacular); whole school sports events such as Family Sports Night; Sister School relationship with Ishigase Elementary School in Obu City, Japan which includes a visit from students and representatives from Ishigase one year and a School buyrisperdalonlinenow.com Tour by a small number of Year 6 students from SKPS to Ishigase the following year.
+These programs are enhanced by additional events such as Art Show; School Concert and performances (including the State School Spectacular); whole school sports events such as Family Sports Night; Sister School relationship with Ishigase Elementary School in Obu City, Japan which includes a visit from students and representatives from Ishigase one year and a School Tour by a small number of Year 5 and 6 students from SKPS to Ishigase the following year.

-We have 2 Lead Learning Specialist Teachers who, in 2019, along with a Leading Teacher support our focus on Reading.
-These teacher work with 3 Professional Learning Communities (PLCs) across the school (Prep – Y1, Y2 – 4 and Y5 – 6) Our classroom teaching teams are supported by a Literacy Intervention Program.
+We have 2 Lead Learning Specialist Teachers who, in 2020, along with a Leading Teacher, support our focus on Reading and Writing.
+These teacher work with 3 Professional Learning Communities (PLCs) across the school (Prep – Y2, Y3 – 4 and Y5 – 6) Our classroom teaching teams are supported by a Literacy Intervention Program.
 Each Year Level Team also meet regularly with the Assistant Principal and a Leading Teacher to discuss student learning, share strategies and to plan the most effective learning program.

 We believe that education is about considering the whole child.
 At SKPS we have a strong and committed Welfare Team that works with a range of organisations to provide the necessary support for students and their families.
 Our Principal and the Welfare Coordinator are very accessible to parents and carers if there is an issue they would like to discuss or feel they need additional support.